Focus Application Guidelines

 Project Advisor Letter

 All applicants must have a project advisor that is willing to play an active part in the grant process.
 Project advisors must write a short letter attesting to the student's capabilities as well as providing an assessment of the validity of the project and minimum budget requirements.
-The letter can be uploaded as part of the grant application PDF, or as a separate document in the drop box.
+The letter should be e-mailed to the student so they can submit it with the grant application.
 The following questions should be addressed in the letter:

 How long and in what capacity have you known the applicant?